dixie-chick/Kickstarter_Analysis/README.md

 ![successful_campaign_length](https://user-images.githubusercontent.com/79612565/111403843-f50fe300-868a-11eb-867e-6078cb78cbf2.png)

-## Is it successful to launch a play campaign <$1,000 during the month of May?
+## Is it determined a successful campaign can be launched in Spring and Summer with a goal of <$1,000, particularly, the month of May.

-We do not know if specific US regions have influence nor amounts based on donor.
-If specific regions were had, hotspots of successful areas to launch could be mapped.
-With donation amounts, box and whisker plots could indicate average amounts to ensure majority is not funded by outliers.